-Explain to students that they can strengthen the clarity with which they communicate the claims, evidence, and reasoning in their arguments by using commas properly and effectively.
+Explain to students that they can strengthen the clarity with which they communicate the claim, subtopics, and evidence in their informative papers by using commas properly and effectively.
 Explain that commas are a type of punctuation that can be used to connect related clauses and ideas.
 Explain to students that they can use commas to help them combine clauses, especially when they encounter errors with sentence fragments and run-on sentences.